CoTrader launches a blockchain fund platform that lets you copy successful traders

 CoTrader is currently live on the testnet with support for Ethereum ERC20 tokens and ICOs.
 Its crowdsale is planned to begin in June.

 The roadmap will see CoTrader launch in the mainnet by August 2018.
-And the company plans to expand support for all cryptocurrencies, ICOs, stocks, shorts, derivatives, and all tradable assets in 2019.
+The company plans to expand support for all cryptocurrencies, ICOs, stocks, shorts, derivatives, and all tradable assets in 2019.